dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1429: Equity and opportunity must guide societal systems.
+### T1429: Society needs equitable resources and opportunities for all.

 |Support|
 |---|